Nice

 Notre Dame, Nice

-• Basilica of Our Lady/Basilique Notre-Dame: This basilica was built in the traditional Gothic cathedral style in the years 1864-1868.
-Its size is a clear symbol that Nice was expanded with impressive buildings in the new part of the city.
+Basilica of Our Lady in Nice was built in traditional Gothic cathedral style in the years 1864-1868.
+Its size is a clear symbol of the fact that Nice was developed with impressive buildings in the new part of the city, which lies, among other things, along the central street, Avenue Jean Médecin.

-• Chagall Museum/Musée Chagall: This art museum houses a large collection of works by Marc Chagall.
-Throughout the works, all of his various uses of art are represented.
-You can see mosaics and glass art, among other things.
+This art museum houses a large collection of works by Marc Chagall.
+Through the works, all his different used art forms are represented; you can see, among other things, mosaics, glass art, drawings and many large paintings.

 Day Trips